 Answer questions and see how you rank against other players.Play Now

 Matt Groening was born on February 15, 1954, in Portland, Oregon.
 He attended Evergreen State College and was the editor of the campus newspaper.
 He moved to LA in 1973 and sold his comic strip "Life in Hell" to the LA Weekly.
 Producer James L. Brooks, asked Groening to create animated shorts for The Tracey Ullman Show and The Simpsons was born.
-The show has earned 10 Emmys and run for 22 seasons.
+The show went on to earn multiple Emmy Awards, and in 2009,

 Cartoonist Matt Groening was born on February 15, 1954, in Portland, Oregon.
 Groening (rhymes with "raining") grew up as the middle of five children, born between older sisters Patty and Lisa and younger siblings Mark and Maggie.
 Though he later borrowed some of their names for characters in The Simpsons, the real members of Groening's family bore little resemblance to their cartoon namesakes.
 His father, Homer Groening, was an English major and World War II vet who was a respected documentary filmmaker; mother Margaret Wiggum Groening never had blue hair.